mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **CORNELIUS'S REQUEST:**

 > *"In the dragon's hoard—if you survive to see it—there's a book.
 'The Accord of Seven Houses.'
-Original copy, Pre-Sundering, bound in dragonhide.
+Original copy, Pre-Worldrend, bound in dragonhide.
 It contains the actual text of the guardian oaths, proof of the covenant.
 It's the ONLY surviving copy.
 If you find it, bring it back.
 Let me study it.
 Let me PROVE I was right all these years."*
 >
 > *(Voice gets emotional)*
 >